-C

-Fine Arts (ART, DNC, MUS, THT) 3 credits
+Fine Arts (ART, DNC, MUS, THT)

-History 3 credits
+History

-Mathematics 3 credits
+Mathematics

-Literature 3 credits
+Literature

-Natural Sciences (lab course is required) (AS, BI, CH PHYS)3 l, EAS, -4 credits
+Natural Sciences (lab course is required) (AS, BI, CH, EAS, PHYS)3-4 credits

-Philosophy 6 credits
+Philosophy

-, Social Science (EC, GEOG, PO, PSY, SO) 6 credits
+Social Science (EC, GEOG, PO, PSY, SO)6 credits

-, Theology (TH101 may not be used to fulfill this requireme 3 credits nt)
+Theology

-III.
+- III.
 Writing-Intensive Requirement (WI): 2 courses, the two WI courses must be selected from two different disciplines with one in the major.

-IV.
+- IV.
 Diversity Requirement: 2 courses/experiences (one from A and one from B)

 - A. Global Diversity

 - i. approved study abroad

 - ii. class (GD) that meets criteria

-- iii. approved acquisition of a second language
+iii. approved acquisition of a second language

-- B. National Diversity

-- i. class (ND) that meets criteria

-- ii. approved experiential learning opportunity

-- iii. approved acquisition of a second language
+- B. National Diversity - i. class (ND) that meets criteria - ii. approved experiential learning opportunity - iii. approved acquisition of a second language

-Note: Members of the Honor Scholars Program (HSP) have unique course requirements and fulfill fifteen (15) of their fortynine (49) Carroll College Core Curriculum (CORE) credits by participating in HSP seminars.
+Note: Members of the Honor Scholars Program (HSP) have unique course requirements and fulfill 15 of their 49 Carroll College Core Curriculum (CORE) credits by participating in HSP seminars.
 See index for page numbers for HSP and more information on specific CORE courses for HSP students.